Tulsa Oklahoma Divorce Lawyers in Tulsa County

 When awarding custody, the court considers various factors, including which parent is more likely to allow the child frequent and continuing contact with the other parent.
-Gender of the parties is not a considering factor in determining custody of the child.
+The gender of the parties is not a considering factor in determining custody of the child.

 If either or both parents have requested joint custody, the party shall submit to court-mandated parenting plans detailing arrangements for child care.
 Such plans shall generally have provisions relating to the medical and dental care of the child, school placement, and physical living arrangements for the child, child support obligations, and visitation arrangements.

-In determining custody, the child may express a preference, but the court’s decision are not bound by the wishes of the child.
+In determining custody, the child may express a preference, but the court’s decisions are not bound by the wishes of the child.

-Oklahoma law allow courts to order one or both parents to attend an educational program designed to teach the parties how to help the children cope with the divorce.
-The court may also order individual counseli as they deem fit.
+Oklahoma law allows courts to order one or both parents to attend an educational program designed to teach the parties how to help the children cope with the divorce.
+The court may also order individual counsel as they deem fit.

 The Oklahoma legislature has established child support guidelines, which establish the presumptive correct amount of child support.
-Deviation from the guidelines require a specific finding by the court that application of the guidelines would be unjust or inappropriate and such findings must be included in the judgment.
+Deviation from the guidelines requires a specific finding by the court that application of the guidelines would be unjust or inappropriate and such findings must be included in the judgment.

-Child support orders may be modified upon a showing of material change in circumstances of the parties.
+Child support orders may be modified upon a showing of a material change in circumstances of the parties.

 Name Change in Tulsa, Oklahoma

 When a divorce is granted, the court may restore the wife to her maiden or former name if she so desires.

 Contact our Tulsa, OK Divorce Lawyers in Tulsa County for a Consultation

 When you have a family law case and need representation in the Tulsa County area, our attorneys are ready to help.
 The attorneys of Stange Law Firm, PC know how important family is to you and are ready to lead you through your case.